eformsignen/eformsignen.github.io/help/chapter4.rst

 Text and Multiline
 --------------------

-Both Text and Multiline components are used to create text fields.
-The Text component is suitable for short text with 1 to 2 words, and the Multiline component is suitable for long text with more than 1 line.
+Both Text and Multiline fields are used to create text fields.
+The Textfield is suitable for short text with 1 to 2 words, and the Multiline field is suitable for long text with more than 1 line.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/wfd-text-component-properties.png
-   :alt: Setting Text and Multiline Component Properties
+   :alt: Setting Text and Multiline Field Properties
    :width: 400px

 **① ID**

-Enters the ID of the Text/Multiline component.
-For example, the ID of the component in which John Doe, Jane Doe, etc. are entered can be named ‘personName’.
+Enters the ID of the Text/Multiline field.
+For example, the ID of the field in which John Doe, Jane Doe, etc. are entered can be named ‘personName’.

 .. note::

-   All components must have an ID.
-An ID is automatically generated when you create a component, but it is recommended to rename it to something you can easily recognize.
-For example, you can rename the ID of a component for entering John Doe, Jane Doe, etc. as 'name'.
-By doing so, it is easier to identify components when deciding whether to display a field to a specific user when you are configuring the Field settings of a template.
+   All fields must have an ID.
+An ID is automatically generated when you create a field, but it is recommended to rename it to something you can easily recognize.
+For example, you can rename the ID of a field for entering John Doe, Jane Doe, etc. as 'name'.
+By doing so, it is easier to identify fields when deciding whether to display a field to a specific user when you are configuring the Field settings of a template.

 **② Who can fill this out**

-Selects who is allowed or required to fill out the component.
+Selects who is allowed or required to fill out the field.

 **③Default value**